 GAM AR-2: ln(Ci,t)=α+s1(ln(Cj,t-1))+s2(ln(Ck,t-2))+ϵt,

-where lnCi,t, lnCj,t-1, ln(Ck,t-2) are the log catches. t, t-1 and t-2 denote current, prior year and two years prior. i, j and k denote the season might be July-September or October-May catch depending on the model. s() is a non-linear spline based smoothing function (with fixed smoothing level) estimated by the GAM algorithm.
+where lnCi,t, lnCj,t-1, ln(Ck,t-2) are the log catches. t, t-1 and t-2 denote current, prior year and two years prior. i, j and k denote the season: July-September or October-March catch depending on the model. s() is a non-linear spline based smoothing function (with fixed smoothing level) estimated by the GAM algorithm.
 The models are primarily statistical and should not be thought of as population growth models.
 We tested models with the inclusion the October–March (Nt-1 and Nt-2) and July–September (St-1 and St-2) catches 1 and 2 prior years for as the explanatory catch variables (the Cj,t-1 and Ck,t-2).
 St was not used as a predictor for Nt because it is the immediately preceding quarter, and data would not be available for forecast models due to processing time requirements.
 The catch models were fit to 1984–2015 catch data, as SST, upwelling, and precipitation data were available for this period.
-F tests, Akaike information criterion corrected for small sample size (AICc) and leave-one-out cross-validation (LOOCV) were applied to nested sets of models (Wood, Pya, & Säfken, 2016) to evaluate support for the catch, and subsequently covariate, models.
+F tests, Akaike information criterion corrected for small sample size (AICc) and leave-one-out cross-validation (LOOCV) were applied to nested sets of models to evaluate support for the catch, and subsequently covariate, models.
 LOOCV involves model fitting with the omission of a data point, followed by prediction of that data point.
 The root mean squared error (RMSE) and median absolute error (MdAE) is reported for the set of prediction errors.
 After selection of the best model using the 1984–2015 data, fitting was repeated with catch data from 1956–1983 to confirm the base catch model form (with no covariates).
 An influential years test was performed by removing each year in the series sequentially and repeating the model selection analysis (Supporting Information).

 Once the catch models were determined, the covariates were studied.
 As with the catch models, support was evaluated using F tests, AICc calculation, and LOOCV with nested sets of models and the smoothing term was fixed at an intermediate value (sp = 0.6).
-Models with covariates (V) modeled as a linear, non-linear, and time-varying effects were compared: ln(Ci,t)=M+α+s1(V1,t)+s2(V2,t-1)+ϵt, ln(Ci,t)=M+α+β1V1,t+β2V2,t-1+ϵt, and ln(Ci,t)=M+α+βtV1,t+ϵt, where M is the best catch model from the preliminary model fitted step described above.
+Models with covariates (V) modeled as a linear and non-linear effects were compared: ln(Ci,t)=M+α+β1V1,t+β2V2,t-1+ϵt and ln(Ci,t)=M+α+s1(V1,t)+s2(V2,t-1)+ϵt, where M is the best catch model from the preliminary model fitting step described above.

 All statistical analysis was completed in the R programming language (R Development Core Team, 2019).
 Data and code are provided in the Supporting Information.